greenealexander/shinozuka-oscar-blog/src/posts/the-girl-who-played-with-fire.md

 bookImageId: aNcRMZtLICpwuXbsPzBId
 rating: 4
-description: I really enjoyed reading the first book of this trilogy, <i> The Girl With The Dragon Tattoo,</i> which was thrilling from beginning to end. <i> The Girl Who Played With Fire,</i> though it was also an enjoyable read, was not as good.
+description: I really enjoyed reading the first book of this trilogy, The Girl With The Dragon Tattoo, which was thrilling from beginning to end.
+The Girl Who Played With Fire, though it was also an enjoyable read, was not as good.
 I must admit that it took me about a month, maybe two, just to finish the first half of the book.
 ---
 ## Overall Review